v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 ## [Disclaimer](https://)

-- I will not be responsible for any possibility of save corruption.
+- ⛔ I will not be responsible for any possibility of save corruption.
+- ⛔ Please don't use a similar name to this collection.
+- ⛔ I do not allow you to copy or clone this collection in any way.
 - CD PROJEKT®, Cyberpunk®, Cyberpunk 2077® are registered trademarks of CD PROJEKT S.A. © 2022 CD PROJEKT S.A

 ![img](https://i.imgur.com/wAJUpeU.png)